vinodkattaSJSU/SocketProgramming/README.md

-# Lab 001 - Basic socket construction and usage
+# Basic socket construction and usage

-This lab is to help you understand the workings of basic communication.
-The concepts presented in this lab hold true for all multi-process exchange of data over sockets.
+This project is to help understand the workings of basic communication.
+The concepts presented in this project hold true for all multi-process exchange of data over sockets.

-## For this lab, you should:
+## Goals

  * Understand the code organization and the relationship of the Socket class in encoding and decoding messages.